tgstation/tgstation/tools/UpdatePaths/readme.md

 HOW TO USE:
-Drag one of the scripts in the “Scripts” folder onto the .bat file “Update Paths” to open it with the .bat file.
+Drag one of the scripts in the â€œScriptsâ€ folder onto the .bat file â€œUpdate Pathsâ€ to open it with the .bat file.
 Let the script run.

 Use this tool before using mapmerge or opening the map in an editor.